JanSharp/VRCLockstep/notes.md

 TODO: actually implement autosaving (auto exporting)
 TODO: remove talk about conditional/runtime event registration in the notes file.
 It's not a thing and it won't happen
 TODO: add lockstep info UI with basic information and notifications/log
+TODO: add LockstepAPI file, an abstract base class of Lockstep
+TODO: make tick rate on non master clients a bit more variable such that it tries to stay as close to wait tick as possible while also maintaining the tick rate decently consistently
+TODO: when a client had already caught up previously however then it becomes master through CheckMasterChange then the SendClientCaughtUpIA would get run again, which raises OnClientCaughtUp, which isn't good.
+That event should only ever be raised once for each client
+TODO: think about exposing player display name inside of client left event
+TODO: guarantee that every input action sent from a player is run before we get the client left input action
+TODO: add game state safe prng
+TODO: change current tick to a read only property in the api
+TODO: run internal input actions instantly, only delay ones sent or triggered by external calls by 1 frame